Table of Contents

 Dubai has specific naming guidelines for businesses.
 The name should reflect the nature of your trade and adhere to the cultural norms of the UAE.
 Ensure it does not include offensive or religious terms.

 For mainland companies, registration with the DED is mandatory.
+In free zones, the application is submitted to the free zone authority.
 This step involves obtaining a trade name approval, initial approval, and finally, a trade license.

 An import-export license is a prerequisite for conducting trade activities in Dubai.
 Free zones have their own licensing authorities, while mainland businesses must obtain the license through the DED.